Management & Entrepreneurship

-Lead with confidence and conscience.
+Lead with Confidence

-As the largest department in the business school, we offer core courses for all undergraduate business majors, MBA, and master’s programs.
+As the largest department in the business school, we offer core courses for all undergraduate business majors, MBA, and masters programs.
 From learning to manage individual human resource issues to designing the organizational structure of a global company, the breadth of our program allows you to lead at any level.

 Our undergraduate management majors take a rigorous foundation of courses to foster innovative ideas and efficiently work in a variety of organizational structures.
 We emphasize management as a deliberate practice wherein graduates are theoretically informed, technically skilled, and imbued with a sense of responsibility and care for all stakeholders and the public good.
 And there is no better place than Silicon Valley to learn about Entrepreneurship and Leading Innovative Organizations through our MBA concentrations.